rodneyshupe/Cookbook/Recipes/Salads/CaesarSalad.rst

 Directions
 ----------

-1. Mince 3 cloves of garlic, and combine in a small bowl with mayonnaise, anchovies, 2 tablespoons of the Parmesan cheese, Worcestershire sauce, mustard, and lemon juice.
-Season to taste with salt and black pepper.
-Refrigerate until ready to use.
+1. Mince 3 cloves of garlic and combine in a small bowl with mayonnaise, anchovies, 2 tablespoons of the Parmesan cheese, Worcestershire sauce, mustard, and lemon juice.
+Season to taste with salt and black pepper, then refrigerate until ready to use.
 2. Heat oil in a large skillet over medium heat.
-Cut the remaining 3 cloves of garlic into quarters, and add to hot oil.
-Cook and stir until brown, and then remove garlic from pan.
-Add bread cubes to the hot oil.
-Cook, turning frequently, until lightly browned.
-Remove bread cubes from oil, and season with salt and pepper.
+Cut the remaining 3 cloves of garlic into quarters and add to the hot oil, cooking and stirring until brown, then remove garlic from the pan.
+Add bread cubes to the hot oil and cook, turning frequently, until lightly browned.
+Remove bread cubes from oil and season with salt and pepper.
 3. Place lettuce in a large bowl.
 Toss with dressing, remaining Parmesan cheese, and seasoned bread cubes.